RobolinkInc/doc-v3/docs/CoDronePro_Lite/Blockly/page6.md

 - We have noticed pairing issues specifically with some Windows desktops.
 If you're experiencing issues pairing, try using another device if that is an available option.

-If you meet these minimum system requirements, you can start using <a href="https://codrone.robolink.com/pro/blockly/">Blockly</a>!
+If you meet these minimum system requirements, you can start using <a target="_blank" href="https://codrone.robolink.com/pro/blockly/">Blockly</a>!